QIU-w/MobileDevelopment-/README.txt

 7.Experiment 7 has been completed, and the screenshots are in the folder named lab07.
 8.Experiment 8 has been completed, and the screenshots are in the folder named lab08.
 9.Experiment 9 has been completed, and the screenshots are in the folder named lab09.
+10.Experiment 10 has been completed, and the screenshots are in the folder named lab10.